 If you are on a cruise that organizes formal evenings, you should pack traditional clothes for these occasions, such as suits and ties for men and evening dresses for women.
 You can also pack sleek garments such as elegant dresses, skirts, collared shirts, pants, or pantsuits.

-You will need everything you usually take to the beach on a cruise.
+Always Croatia cruises often provide ample time to try out the pristine waters, so you will need everything you usually take to the beach on a cruise.
 Pack a few swimsuits and cover-ups.
 Be sure to bring enough sunscreen and after-sun lotion.
 Also, pack a wide-brimmed hat or a cap to enjoy all activities in the sun carefreely.
 Consider getting a packable hat.
 Of course, sunglasses are also mandatory.
 What you don’t need to bring on a cruise are towels.

 And remember the basics – underwear and sleepwear.